How to Find Bed Bugs

 As their name suggests, the first place to inspect is the bed.
 Check the sheets and blankets for any dead bugs, dormant bugs, or small, black spots and streaks.
 Take pillows out of their cases and check along their seams.
 Remove the bedding and check the mattress for the same signs of spots, streaks or bugs.

 Take special care to check along seams, cording, tufting, and under any buttons.
-Bed bugs are especially fond of the cording around the edge of a mattress, particularly where it folds over at the corners.
+They are especially fond of the cording around the edge of a mattress, particularly where it folds over at the corners.
 If there is a pasted-on label on the top of the mattress, check carefully around it and under any loose areas.

 Check the Box Springs